JohnNLP/Knowledge-Graphs-for-Real-World-Rumour-Verification/README.md

 # Knowledge Graphs for Real World Rumour Verification

-The dataset can be downloaded from https://drive.google.com/file/d/10fBgqLazWCNJkRx-jNucYZHAH6LFq9r6/view?usp=sharing
+The PHEME dataset can be downloaded from https://drive.google.com/file/d/10fBgqLazWCNJkRx-jNucYZHAH6LFq9r6/view?usp=sharing

 To run the code, run the files in the following order (the .pkl files generated save the output at each step of the process)